 Project Cost and Funding

-The project is currently in the Design and Right-of-Way phases, which are targeted to complete in the fall of 2022.
+The project is currently in the Design and Right-of-Way phases, which are targeted to complete in June 2023.

 Caltrans District 10 - Public Information Office

 The California Department of Transportation (Caltrans) assures that no person shall, on the basis of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance, as required by Title VI of the Civil Rights Act of 1964, as amended, the Civil Rights Restoration Act of 1987, and Federal Executive Order 12898 (Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations).